bdickason/bdickason.com/posts/hardware-release-software-release.md

 ## The differences between software and hardware

 A tension exists between software and hardware because of the physics involved.
-Software is moving bigs, hardware is moving atoms.
+Software is moving bits, hardware is moving atoms.
 The time it takes to deploy software can be near-instantaneous whereas hardware has to move around the world at a pace much slower than the speed of light.
 A hotfix can be rolled back from 1,000 servers with the push of a button, but many hardware systems are still patched with a usb cable and a laptop, a usb drive, or worse.
 You get the picture.
 As a result:

 **Software teams optimize for iteration speed.** They move quickly, have flexible deadlines, and avoid predicting what goes into each release as much as possible.